KBVKarthik/Practice-Repo/README.md

 # Practice-Repo
-A repository of all the coding questions I practiced for growth.
+A repository of all the coding questions by various companies I practiced for growth.